-On one level the individual energies and influences of these two heavenly bodies seem to diametrically oppose each other, with the Moon being the closest and brightest from our perspective on Earth and Pluto being the furthest from our planet whose existence was the most recently discovered due its presence not being in any way visible in the evening sky.
+On one level the individual energies and influences of these two heavenly bodies seem to diametrically oppose each other, with the Moon being the closest and brightest from our perspective on Earth and Pluto being the furthest from our planet whose existence was discovered only in the last century due to its presence not being in any way visible in the evening sky.
 Whereas the Moon is considered the most “personal” of planets because of its association with our internalized emotions, Pluto is utterly de-personalized due to it being a “generational” planet whose influences affect all of society at large from a collective level.
-Even with those differences, on a much deeper, less obvious perspective both planets share an esoteric essence which unto itself bears substantial influence in the life of this artistically acclaimed yet highly controversial man known as Roman Polanski.
+Even with those differences, on a much deeper, less obvious perspective both planets share an esoteric essence which unto itself holds a substantial influence in the life of this artistically acclaimed yet highly controversial man better known as Roman Polanski.

 The energies of neither the Moon nor of Pluto are not in any way “rational”.

-With that in mind, both the Moon and Pluto’s strongest influences are foundationally rooted in the depths of the subconscious with neither planet dealing with rationality as already mentioned but neither with reality as well.
-Rather, both planets’ energies are best suited for various states of being that are void of rational thought altogether such as when one is in survival mode or must immediately determine whether to fight or take flight, or when a person must rely strictly on just their instinct alone.
+With that in mind, both the Moon and Pluto’s strongest influences are foundationally rooted in the depths of the subconscious with neither planet dealing with rationality nor with reality as well.
+Rather, both planets’ energies are best suited for various states of being which lack rational thought altogether such as when one is in survival mode or when an individual must immediately determine whether to fight or take flight, or when a person must rely strictly on just their instinct alone.

-Part I also discussed that not only did the influence of the Moon’s conjunction to Pluto serve Roman Polanski quite well throughout the hellish years of his childhood, their combined energies had to be tapped into almost immediately following his entrance onto this plane of existence given the absurdly obscene conditions of the world he was born into.
+Part I also discussed that not only did the influence of the Moon’s conjunction to Pluto serve Roman Polanski quite well throughout the hellish years of his childhood, their combined energies had to be tapped into almost immediately following his entrance onto this plane of existence given the absurdly obscene conditions of the world he entered at the time of his birth.